-Revenue received in 2020/21 exceeded the original forecast by £441K.
-Expenditure was £659K more than budgeted, as additional income allowed for additional staffing resources (£292K more staffing expenditure than budgeted).
+Revenue received in 2022/23 exceeded the original forecast by £691k.
+Staff cost expenditure was £473k more than budgeted, as additional income allowed for additional staffing resources, particularly on leadership and our SEN provision.
+Non staff cost expenditure was £339k more than budgeted, particularly in respect of repairs and maintenance and professional services.

 The main source of revenue funding for the Academy Trust is the General Annual Grant (GAG) and other grants that it receives from the ESFA.
-For the period ended 31 August 2021 the Academy Trust received £8,383K in direct revenue funding from the ESFA.
+For the period ended 31 August 2023 the Academy Trust received £9.089m in direct revenue funding from the ESFA.